Gcat101/rock-paper-scissors-ai/README.md

 # Modes?
 Playing - no change to json file, training - training the bot.
 # Key.json?
-This file contains possibilities for bot moves
+This file contains possibilities for bot moves.
 # What else?
 Nothing.